jameshughes89/cs101/site/topics/testing/unittest.rst

 * You will also notice the ``unittest.TestCase`` within parentheses next to the class name

-    * The nuance of what this means is outside the scope of this course, but in short, we need it in order to make use of the ``unitttest`` framework
+    * The nuance of what this means is outside the scope of this course, but in short, we need it in order to make use of the ``unittest`` framework

 Writing Unit Tests